 Suzuka Forest Garden locates far from major railway stations.
 If you take a taxi at the stations, it is recommended that you reserve a taxi beforehand.

-Mie Kotsu Company provides paid shuttle bus service between JR Yokkaichi Station and the Garden via Kintetsu Yokkaichi Station only for a limited period.
+In 2022, Mie Kotsu Company provided paid shuttle bus service between JR Yokkaichi Station and the Garden via Kintetsu Yokkaichi Station only for a limited period.
 For further information, please see the leaflet below.

 Night Time Illumination

 Please check our Twitter (@akatsukagarden) for the latest information on the night time illumination.
 Please come wearing warm clothes as it gets very cold at night.

 The best spot to view the entire garden and the Suzuka mountain range that forms the perfect background including Mt.
 Shaka on a clear day.